-Leading to our next point around why you as a consume need to look for third party test certificates, confirming product contents:
+Leading to our next point around why you as a consumer need to look for third party test certificates, confirming product contents:

 As an interim solution to the problems of untested CBD cannabis oil and natural variations in product content from batch to batch, legitimate brands will test their products with a third party.

-Outside of the complexities of controlling for THC levels in CBD cannabis oil, EU wide regulation governing the consumption of new foods adds a spanner to the works for UK CBD Oils.
+Outside of the complexities of controlling for THC levels in CBD cannabis oil, EU wide regulation governing the consumption of new foods adds new regulatory oversight for UK CBD Oils.

 Technically, under the Novel Foods act using CBD in any foods including as CBD oil is illegal in the EU as of early 2019, unless the source of the product has undergone an approval process, and none in the UK (or Europe as far as we know) have yet.

 Although, the UK has been lax on enforcing the regulation due to the way CBD has shot up on the radar and the interest it’s getting.
 In addition to the fact Novel Foods approval can take 12-18 months and cost at least £100,000 per application.

-Instead, it looks like a new cannabis trade association – The Association for the Cannabinoid Industry (ACI), will work with the Food Safety Authority (FSA) to enforce Novel Foods in late 2020 or early 2021 actively with an anticipated period of grace for a lack of full compliance.
+Instead, it looks like a new cannabis trade association – The Association for the Cannabinoid Industry (ACI), will work with the Food Safety Authority (FSA) to help engage major brands and manufacturers in submitting a Novel Foods application by early 2021 to get the ball rolling.

-In short: Novel foods isn’t something you as users of CBD oil need to work about yet but it is something to keep in mind for 2021.
+In short: Novel foods isn’t something you as users of CBD oil need to worry about yet but it is something to keep in mind for 2021.
 For consumers, this is likely to result in an improved average quality of CBD oil, as all the sources of hemp extract will need to undergo a rigorous pre-authorisation standard.